jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 >An error is raised if the most frequently observed mean quality is below 20 - this equates to a 1% error rate.

 ## Per base sequence content
 This module shows the proportion of bases in each position.
 In an unbiased library, the proportion of A, T, C, G, should run parallel to each other.
-If there is a bias, this could imply that the primers or
+If there is a bias, this could imply that the primers or adaptors were not remove, and therefore there would be a strong bias towards a certain composition.
+It could also mean that you have an over-fragmented library, creating over-represented k-mers, or

 # Synchronization